adyork/python-ecology-lesson/_episodes/19-cmdline.md

 so the command line is the natural place to manage your workflows (e.g. using shell scripts or make files).

 > For this lesson we recommend using Anaconda Prompt(Win) Terminal(Mac/Linux).
-But if you have a preferred way to work with python3 on a command line you can youse it.
+But if you have a preferred way to work with python3 on a command line you can use it.
 >
 {: .callout}